andreswebs/adowork/README.md

 ## AI usage

 This repository was originally implemented from scratch with AI using GitHub Copilot in a single running session.
-The whole session took a full day's work (~8h).
+The whole session took a full day's work (~8h) - while multi-tasking on other things :)

 See the following reports for more details: